Taiheiyo evergreen forests

 The Taiheiyo evergreen forests is a temperate broadleaf forest ecoregion of Japan.

 Geography

 The ecoregion covers an area of 138,300 km2 on the Pacific (Taiheiyo) side of the islands of Honshu, Shikoku, and Kyushu.
-It also includes Tsushima Island in the Korea Strait between Kyushu and Korea, and the volcanic Izu Islands off Honshu's southern coast.
+It also includes Tsushima Island in the Korea Strait between Kyushu and Korea and the volcanic Izu Islands off Honshu's southern coast.

 The ecoregion is home to Japan's largest cities, including Tokyo, Yokohama, Osaka, and Nagoya.

 Climate

 The ecoregion has a humid subtropical climate.
 The influence of the Japan Current creates a humid climate with mild winters and a long growing season, which nurtured evergreen broadleaf forests.

 Flora

 Laurel forests grew near the coast, and oak forests were predominant inland.
 At higher elevations, the Taiheiyo evergreen forests yielded to the Taiheiyo montane deciduous forests of the interior.

-The forests include a mix of species with origins in temperate and tropical Asia.
-Species with tropical origins include two species of the conifer Podocarpus, two species of Pittosporum, several species in the laurel family (Machilus, Neolitsea, and Cinnamomum), and the Cycad Cycas revoluta.
-Trees with origins in temperate Eurasia include species of evergreen oaks and Castanopsis.